glossary

 While the delegation of authority framework is different for every organisation, there are common principles that apply to the non-profit sector.
 Authorised individuals should take on only the level of responsibility that supports the administration and decision making they need.
 A delegate should not perform duties or functions that place them in a conflict of interest and should not be encouraged to act beyond the scope of the powers delegated to them.

-While delegates can exercise delegations according to the organisational policy, some may have limits place on their powers.
+While delegates can exercise delegations according to the organisational policy, some may have limits placed on their powers.
 For example, a person assigned to a CEO role on an interim basis may only be authorised for a limited time, and senior executives should not have the authority to approve their own expenditures.

 Advantages of Delegation of Authority